 It is very easy to do data entry tasks with excel tables.
 When you enter data to a new row at the end of the table, the table is automatically expanded to include that row.
 The always visible header row also an advantage.
 You can also generate a data entry form connected to the Excel table to make the data entry more simple.

 09. Ensuring data integrity

 You can apply data validation to specific columns in the Excel table.
-For example, you can add data validation rule to a column to accept only values with text length greater than 3.
+For example, you can add a data validation rule to a column to accept only values with text length greater than 3.

 10. Dynamic charts

-As explained in above 8th point, when adding a new row next to the last row of the table the table dynamically expands to include that row.
+As explained in the above 8th point, when adding a new row next to the last row of the table dynamically expands to include that row.
 As such, if you create a chart based on an Excel table the chart is also updated with the new values you added to the table.